Alcohol withdrawal syndrome: Progression

 Six to 12 hours after the ingestion of the last drink, withdrawal symptoms such as shaking, headache, sweating, anxiety, nausea or vomiting may occur.
 Twelve to 24 hours after cessation, the condition may progress to such major symptoms as confusion, hallucinations (with awareness of reality), while less severe symptoms may persist and develop including tremor, agitation, hyperactivity and insomnia.

-At 12 to 48 hours following the last ethanol ingestion, the possibility of generalized tonic–clonic seizures should be anticipated, occurring in 3-5% of cases.
+At 12 to 48 hours following the last ethanol ingestion, the possibility of generalized tonic–clonic seizures should be anticipated, occurring in 3–5% of cases.
 Meanwhile, none of the earlier withdrawal symptoms will typically have abated.
-Seizures carry the risk of major complications and death for the alcoholic.
+Seizures carry the risk of major complications and death for individuals with an alcohol use disorder.

 Although the person's condition usually begins to improve after 48 hours, withdrawal symptoms sometimes continue to increase in severity and advance to the most severe stage of withdrawal, delirium tremens.
-This occurs in 5 to 20% of patients experiencing detoxification and one third of untreated cases, which is characterized by hallucinations that are indistinguishable from reality, severe confusion, seizures, high blood pressure, and fever that can persist anywhere from 4 to 12 days.
+This occurs in 5–20% of patients experiencing detoxification and one third of untreated cases, which is characterized by hallucinations that are indistinguishable from reality, severe confusion, seizures, high blood pressure, and fever that can persist anywhere from 4 to 12 days.

 Protracted withdrawal

-A protracted alcohol withdrawal syndrome occurs in many alcoholics when withdrawal symptoms continue beyond the acute withdrawal stage but usually at a subacute level of intensity and gradually decreasing with severity over time.
+A protracted alcohol withdrawal syndrome occurs in many with Alcohol Use Disorder (AUD) when withdrawal symptoms continue beyond the acute withdrawal stage but usually at a subacute level of intensity and gradually decreasing with severity over time.
 This syndrome is sometimes referred to as the post-acute-withdrawal syndrome.
 Some withdrawal symptoms can linger for at least a year after discontinuation of alcohol.
 Symptoms can include a craving for alcohol, inability to feel pleasure from normally pleasurable things (known as anhedonia), clouding of sensorium, disorientation, nausea and vomiting or headache.

 Insomnia is a common protracted withdrawal symptom that persists after the acute withdrawal phase of alcohol.
 Insomnia has also been found to influence relapse rate.
-Studies have found that magnesium or trazodone can help treat the persisting withdrawal symptom of insomnia in recovering alcoholics.
+Studies have found that magnesium or trazodone can help treat the persisting withdrawal symptom of insomnia in AUD recovery.
 Insomnia can be difficult to treat in these individuals because many of the traditional sleep aids (e.g., benzodiazepine receptor agonists and barbiturate receptor agonists) work via a GABAA receptor mechanism and are cross-tolerant with alcohol.
 However, trazodone is not cross-tolerant with alcohol.
 The acute phase of the alcohol withdrawal syndrome can occasionally be protracted.
 Protracted delirium tremens has been reported in the medical literature as a possible but unusual feature of alcohol withdrawal.